JeroenKools/covid19/README.md

 * Why is the Y-axis logarithmic?
 I want it linear!

 A logarithmic Y-axis makes sense for displaying quantities that can be expected to grow exponentially, i.e. with a similar percentage, over time.
 It allows you to judge relative growth both at the start and later on.
-This is unlike linear graphsm where small variations early on end up at such a small case as to be completely unnoticeable.
+This is unlike linear graphs where small variations early on end up at such a small scale as to be completely unnoticeable.

 In addition, this allows for better comparison between different series (i.e. countries) that are at different stages.
 In a linear graph you can't show both a series that is at 100,000 and another at 100 and have both convey meaningful information.